microsoft/taco-simulate/README.md

 *sim-host-dialogs.html*

-This defines any dialogs that will be used (dialogs are simple modal popups – such as used for the Camera plugin).
+This defines any dialogs that will be used (dialogs are simple modal popups ï¿½ such as used for the Camera plugin).
 At the top level it should contain one or more `cordova-dialog` elements.
 Each of these must have `id` and `caption` attributes (as for `sim-host-panels.html`).
 The `id` will be used in calls to `dialog.showDialog()` and `dialog.hideDialog()` (see [taco-simulate-server/src/plugins/cordova-plugin-camera/sim-host.js]